 Serious infections

-Serious infections (such as sepsis and pneumonia) have occurred in patients treated with Columvi (see section 4.8).
+Serious infections, including opportunistic infections, have occurred in patients treated with Columvi (see section 4.8).

 Columvi must not be administered to patients with an active infection.
 Caution should be exercised when considering the use of Columvi in patients with a history of chronic or recurrent infection, those with underlying conditions that may predispose them to infections, or those who have had significant prior immunosuppressive treatment.
+Administer prophylactic antimicrobials, as appropriate.
 Patients should be monitored before and during Columvi treatment for the emergence of possible bacterial, fungal, and new or reactivated viral infections and treated appropriately.

 Columvi should be temporarily withheld in the presence of an active infection until the infection has resolved.
 Patients should be instructed to seek medical advice if signs or symptoms suggestive of an infection occur.